crirex/Bubble-Bot-Fysallida/README.md

 +introduction -> I will introduce myself :blush:

 +bubble {@Name | Name} {Soap | Rubber | Gum | Plastic | Glass} {Trap | Squish | Sit} -> This command will be used so that i could use my powers to create bubbles and use them to play with someone.
-If you dont pick anything in a field then I will just do random things.
+If you don't pick anything in a field then I will just do random things.

 +art -> Will randomly show a bubble art from my archive ( This should be updated daily, but it's not implemented at the moment. )